gabrieltal/javascript-30/README.md

 18 - Adding up times with reduce
 Done on Sunday May 27 2018
 Quick lesson on using a lot of maps and reduces to get a total time

+19 - Webcam fun
+Done on Monday May 28 2018
+I'm so sick.
+This was one of the coolest exercises we've done.
+Webcam fun.
+Getting the webcam to work, storing photos, saving them.
+Adding filters.
+For real it was so cool.
+Ahhhh